Exceptional isomorphism: Classical groups

+where $\mathrm{Spin}^+$ refers to the connected component of the identity.

+(These group isomorphisms are sometimes presented as central isogenies or isomorphisms of the associated Lie algebras instead.)

 Coxeter–Dynkin diagrams

 There are some exceptional isomorphisms of Dynkin diagrams, yielding isomorphisms of the corresponding Coxeter groups and of polytopes realizing the symmetries, as well as isomorphisms of Lie algebras whose root systems are described by the same diagrams.
 These are: